fedorenchik/PlanetVim/docs/GUIDE.md

 system keyboard.
 Spelling → Choose Spelling Language lists installed dictionaries.
 See the [completion guide](COMPLETION.md) for native completion examples.

+## Learning from menu entries

+Hints favor shortcuts and show at most two, with the primary shortcut at the far right.
+A second short shortcut takes the middle position; otherwise a short command can go there.
+Examples: **Undo — :undo — u**, **Next Tab — <C-PgDown> — gt**, and **Minimize — :suspend — <C-z>**.
+Long commands and function calls stay in the tip to keep menus compact.

+Hover over an entry to see its command or function, beginning with `:`, in GVim's bottom command area.
+Actions with no Ex command have a fuller explanation beginning with `"`.
+Menubar tips teach the Normal-mode action when the same item also has Insert/Visual variants.
+Right-click tips follow the current editing mode.
+Vim does not show menu tips while editing a command line.
+The displayed hints document existing keys; they do not create key bindings.

+Edit → Undo/Redo and Earlier/Later Change are separate: `u` and `<C-r>` follow the undo tree, while `g-` and `g+` follow the chronological change history.
+Modify → Toggle Comment uses the filetype's `commentstring`; `gcc` toggles the current line. `:PlanetToggleComment` also accepts an Ex line range.

 ## Editing and comparison menus

 Selection → Inside / Around exposes Vim text objects, including words, quotes,